OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 # Arbitrage

 In real-world markets, arbitrage is the process of simultaneously purchasing and selling an asset \(or similar assets\) in different markets.
 An arbitrage trade exploits price differences between the same asset in different markets, or between an asset and related assets in the same market.
 Such differences occur because of market inefficiencies.
 That is, when the price of an asset deviates from *fair market value*, which is the price at which "reasonably knowledgeable" investors are willing to trade an asset.
 A "reasonably knowledgeable" investor is assumed to be implicitly aware of all the factors which influence an asset's price, which are then incorporated to select a fair price for trade.
 Trading strategies we'll discuss in later chapters derive their profit from these price deviations and their eventual correction.
 Price correction, however, is not required for arbitrage.
-In fact, arbitrage strategies only profit while price discrepanices exist.
+In fact, arbitrage strategies only profit while price discrepancies exist.
 Can we ever be sure price discrepancies *do* exist?
 Generally speaking, we don't know that this will ever be the case.
 In particular, subscribers to the [Efficient-Market Hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis), which states that asset prices always \(eventually\) converge to fair market value, might say that price discrepancies are either non-existent or too rare to be profitable in a modern market.
 In EVE, however, we'll show that these opportunities do exist and make a respectable profit.

 In EVE markets, an arbitrage trade of the same asset in different markets is not possible without hauling[^10].
-Instead, arbitrage opportunites in EVE are based on assets which can be refined or reprocessed into related assets which are also sold on the market.
+Instead, arbitrage opportunities in EVE are based on assets which can be refined or reprocessed into related assets which are also sold on the market.
 This type of arbitrage is similar to [Index Arbitrage](https://en.wikipedia.org/wiki/Index_arbitrage) in real-world markets.
 For example, raw ores like Veldspar can be traded on the market.
 But Veldspar can also be refined into Tritanium which can *also* be traded on the market.
 Therefore, the fair market value of Veldspar is dependent on the price of Tritanium.
 If the price of Veldspar deviates far enough below fair market value, it may become profitable to buy Veldspar, refine it to Tritanium, and sell the Tritanium.
 This is the essence of the trading strategies we discuss in this chapter.

 The rest of this chapter will explore arbitrage opportunities in EVE.
 Impatient readers may wonder whether their time is well spent on this strategy.
 Are arbitrage opportunities profitable?
 If so, how much?
 We won't make a habit of this, but let's take a look at performance we've been able to achieve here at Orbital Enterprises.
 The following graph shows performance of our arbitrage based strategy from November 2016 through March 2017: